Fritz Jürgen Obst: Biography

 In the late 1980s, Obst became deputy director of the Dresden museum.
 Following the death of Gerhard Mathé in 1994, he was appointed acting director and became director in June 1995.
 He oversaw the construction of the Adolf-Bernhard-Meyer building in Klotzsche, a modern research and storage facility.
 In 2000, the museum was merged with the Museum für Mineralogie und Geologie Dresden and the Naturhistorische Zentralbibliothek Dresden into the Senckenberg Naturhistorische Sammlungen Dresden.
 In December 2000, he was awarded the title of professor by the Saxon state government.
 He served as director until his retirement in 2001.

 Obst was active in herpetological organizations.
 He joined Salamander in 1958, which became the German Society for Herpetology and Herpetoculture (DGHT) in 1964.
 In 1959, he co-founded the herpetology and terrarium science working group in the Kulturbund der DDR.
 In 1990, largely through his initiative, the first DGHT city group in eastern Germany was established after reunification.
 In 1999–2000 he led a project to reintroduce the dice snake in the Elbe Valley near Meißen.

 In 2015, he and co-author Bernd Sparmann received the Saxon State Prize for Local History Research for their book Bergmannsleuchter – Sächsisches Zinn in besonderer Form.

 In 2018, Obst curated his final exhibition, Amphibios – vom Wunder der Verwandlung ("Amphibios – the Wonder of Transformation"), at the Museum der Westlausitz Kamenz, which was accompanied by a book of the same title.
 He died on 10 June 2018 after a long illness.
 He was buried on 10 July 2018 at the Radebeul-West cemetery.

 Eponyms

-In 1998, Uwe Fritz, Britta Andreas, and Edgar Lehr named the subspecies Cuora mouhotii obsti of the keeled box turtle in his honor.
+The following three taxa of reptiles are named in honor of Obst.